rickballard/CoCache/intake/staging/session_250904/raw/IdeaCard_SilentFailDiagnostics_20250903.md

 # Idea Card: Silent Fail Diagnostics & File Visibility Checker

 ## Summary
-During recent CoCivium work, a file placed under `docs/outreach/partners/` appeared to be committed locally but failed to render on GitHub.
+During recent CoCivium™ work, a file placed under `docs/outreach/partners/` appeared to be committed locally but failed to render on GitHub.
 Multiple rounds of verification failed due to GitHub cache, broken links, or session bloat.

 ## Problems
 - Files show as committed but 404 on GitHub.